 Attendees will be able to:

-- Learn to identify relevant aspects of the Neuroaffective triangle: Theory – Method – Self-agency.
+- Identify the Neuroaffective triangle: Theory – Method – Self-agency

 - Discover resources and imbalances on the different hierarchical levels of the brain.